hymkor/smake/README.md

 ### (spawn "COMMAND" "ARG-1" "ARG-2" ...)

 Execute the external executable directly.
-If it failes, top.
+If it fails, the process will stop with an error.

 ### (q "COMMAND" "ARG-1" "ARG-2" ...)